ephemeral-laboratories/usemy-name-site/common-excuses.md

 ends up in the list sorted along with the rest of the names.
 I have experienced two elections since changing it, and neither time did they have any issue finding my name in the book.

+## "The last name is required for legal reasons"

+Clearly false, because a last name is not required in the first place.
+See my passport or any other ID documents for proof of that.

+As yet, nobody has cited an actual law which requires this.

+Most likely, a law would only require:

+1. that the name be accurate; and
+2. that the name be the person's full name.

+And of course, having people with only one name fill in a fake name just to satisfy the badly-designed app only serves to clutter the database with inaccurate names.